 Conclusion

 In conclusion, the current state of the App Store is one of growing scrutiny and oversight.
-As Apple agrees to provide an executive to testify at an upcoming Senate hearing about alleged abuse of power within the App Store, it is clear that this issue is significant enough for further congressional review.
+As Apple agrees to provide an executive to testify at an upcoming Senate hearing about alleged abuse of power within the App Store, it is clear that this issue is significant enough for further congressional analysis.
 Ultimately, it remains to be seen whether any action will be taken in response to the concerns being raised about the App Store’s policies and regulations.

 In spite of the controversy surrounding these issues, however, consumers continue to benefit from a wide selection of helpful apps available on Apple’s platform.
 It seems clear that Apple will have plenty of reason for continued vigilance in order to maintain a healthy app ecosystem and ensure user satisfaction with its products and services going forward.